Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 New York State has established a comprehensive legal system that supports and enforces arbitration agreements and awards.
 The primary statute is the New York Arbitration Act, which aligns with the Federal Arbitration Act, ensuring that arbitration clauses are valid and enforceable.

-The legal approach endorses principles of practical adjudication, where courts uphold arbitration awards unless specific grounds for nullification are present, such as fraud or exceeding authority.
+The legal approach endorses principles of practical adjudication, where courts uphold arbitration awards unless specific grounds for nullification are present, including local businesses.
 Judges in Saugerties employ both tradition and intuition, akin to Cardozo's judicial process theory, balancing legal principles with social realities.

 This robust legal support helps local businesses feel confident that arbitration outcomes are enforceable, protecting their rights and investments.